Not-Bay/Fortnite-Discord-RPC/README.md

 ## Fortnite Discord RPC

 An unofficial rich presence that let you to have Fortnite RPC regardless of the platform on which you play.
-Made with pypresence and fortnitepy.
+Made with pypresence and fortnitepy
-Its needed a PC (obviously with discord installed) and an unused epic account (used to log in and monitore your status)

 ![preview](https://media.discordapp.net/attachments/838192486547324938/838206225325752340/unknown.png)